A primer on optimal transport for causal inference with observational data: Using time variation for identification: difference-in-differences and parallel trends

 To isolate the effect of receiving the treatment between $t=0$ and $t=1$, we want to ``net the change'' over time in the observed outcomes in the treatment group by the change in the control group.
 In order to identify the counterfactual outcome of the treatment group had it not received treatment, we want to transplant the ``natural trend'' $\mathrm{d}$---that is the change in the outcome in the case where no treatment is administered---to the outcome $P_{Y_{T,0}}$ of the treatment group before treatment.

-Of course, there are infinite potential ways to (i) define the natural trend and (ii) translate it to $P_{Y_{T,0}}$.
-A consistent way in the univariate setting is to work with the order structure, which leads directly into the use of the monotone rearrangement.
-The additional assumptions needed for this are as follows \citep{athey2006identification}. \begin{enumerate} \item The production functions $h(t,U)$ are the monotone rearrangement between the corresponding unobservables $U$, $U^*$ and the corresponding potential outcomes. \item Since the idea is to ``transplant'' the natural drift $d$, one needs to assume that the support of $U^*$ is contained in the support of $U$. \end{enumerate}
+There are infinitely many ways to (i) define the natural trend and (ii) translate it to $P_{Y_{T,0}}$.
+A canonical way in the univariate setting is to work with the order structure, which leads directly into the use of the monotone rearrangement.
+The additional assumptions needed for this are as follows \citep{athey2006identification}. \begin{enumerate} \item The production functions $h(t,U)$ are assumed monotone in $U$, so that it coincides with the monotone rearrangement from the distribution of the unobservable to that of the corresponding potential outcome. \item The support of $U^*$ must be contained in the support of $U$, so that the natural trend $d = h_1 \circ h_0^{-1}$, which is defined on the image of $\mathrm{supp}(\nu)$, can be applied to the entire treatment distribution $P_{Y_{T,0}}$. \end{enumerate}

 Under these assumptions---and if $U$ is either continuously or discretely distributed---the counterfactual CDF $F_{Y^\dagger_{T,1}}$ is identified as \citep[Theorem 3.1]{athey2006identification} and the difference between the observed $F_{Y_{T,1}(y)}$ and the induced $F_{Y^\dagger_{T,1}}(y)$ is the \emph{changes-in-changes estimator}.
-Note that the monotone rearrangement in this identification result goes in \emph{the opposite direction} as one would expect, that is, from the post-treatment period to the pre-treatment period in the control group.
+Note that the monotone rearrangement in this identification result goes in \emph{the opposite direction} from what one might expect, that is, from the post-treatment period to the pre-treatment period in the control group.
 The intuition is the same, however: we want to translate the natural trend from the control onto the treatment group to induce the counterfactual of what would have happened to the treatment group without treatment.

 The statistical estimator based on this argument was used in \cite{ropponen2011reconciling} to analyze the minimum wage debate as outlined in the introduction.
 By being able to estimate the entire counterfactual CDF and not just an average, \cite{ropponen2011reconciling} showed that there is a positive employment effect for smaller fast-food restaurants and a negative employment effect for larger ones.
-This already sheds some more light on the problem, but there are many different dimensions that one should consider.
-It is therefore useful to extend this approach to allow for multivariate outcomes.
+However, the univariate analysis cannot capture the dependence structure across outcome dimensions, which motivates the extension to multivariate outcomes.